 A character who’s too perfect, lacking realistic or logical flaws, or whose flaws do not affect them in real ways is very irritating to play alongside.
 Characters without flaws, quirks or limits very rarely are interesting and seem flat and not fully developed.
 Even heroes have their flaws.
 Don't be afraid to make your characters vulnerable, quirky and limited.
 This allows for much more interesting interactions and room for character development and growth.

-Remember that The RPG Collective is a free online community open to the public, and other people will have access to your content and could copy, modify or distribute it.
-When you post content on The RPG Collective, you are giving The RPG Collective the right to use that content.
+Remember that The Roleplay Collective is a free online community open to the public, and other people will have access to your content and could copy, modify or distribute it.
+When you post content on The RP Collective, you are giving The RP Collective the right to use that content.
 We might remove it, edit it, or use it for our advertising.
-What this means is that The RPG Collective is not required to remove something you posted, that what you post is not your personal property - you have given it to the community and it is has become an integral part of the whole.
+What this means is that The RP Collective is not required to remove something you posted, that what you post is not your personal property - you have given it to the community and it is has become an integral part of the whole.

-The RPG Collective upholds international copyright and plagiarism laws. #
+The RP Collective upholds international copyright and plagiarism laws. #

 - Common Role Play Rules